a market in Nigeria

 While the vegetable sector is a promising area for economic development in rural Nigeria, smallholder farmers have not been able to effectively harness this opportunity due to significant constraints along the vegetable market chain.

-The Transforming Nigeria’s Vegetable Market project will contribute to a more resilient and more efficient vegetable production sector by bringing knowledge, new varieties, and improved techniques and technologies from the private sector and evidence-based knowledge and skills from reputable universities to smallholder farmers.
+The Transforming Nigeria’s Vegetable Markets project will contribute to a more resilient and more efficient vegetable production sector by bringing knowledge, new varieties, and improved techniques and technologies from the private sector and evidence-based knowledge and skills from reputable universities to smallholder farmers.

 These activities will stimulate the rural economy of Nigeria in general and the vegetable sector in particular.
 Smallholder farmers will improve their market position because of increased sales of better-quality produce, which in turn will lower production cost per item.
-Also, training government and university agricultural extension agents in northern Nigeria on improved vegetable production technologies will contribute to institutionalising this knowledge.
+Also, training government and university agricultural extension agents in northern Nigeria on improved vegetable production technologies will contribute to institutionalizing this knowledge.
 By resulting in more vegetables available on the market at affordable prices, this project will also lead to improved nutrition amongst local low-income households.

 Outcomes